-The three list questions appear first on the Columbia-Specific Application Questions section.
+The two list questions appear first on the Columbia-Specific Application Questions section.
 To answer these questions, applicants are instructed to list each individual response using commas or semicolons, without any additional explanatory text.

 The application also specifies that the List Question responses don't have to be numbered or included in any specific order (e.g. favorite to least favorite, most recent to least recent, etc.).

 List the titles of the books, essays, poetry, short stories or plays you read outside of academic courses that you enjoyed most during secondary/high school.
 (75 words or fewer)

 This List Question is another that will give admissions counselors a better picture of how your academic life and personality intersect.
 Your list of books, essays, poetry, short stories, or plays that you enjoyed most in your leisure reading will show what topics and issues you're interested in beyond what you're reading in school.
 They'll also give a sense of your engagement as a literary and cultural citizen.

 It's tempting to use this list to try to flex on the committee, but trust us: admissions counselors will know if you're making things up.
 (Trust us: no one is going to believe you're reading War and Peace for fun.)

 While you want to be authentic in your response here, you need to remember that this question is still part of your college admissions packet.
 That means you need to make sure that you're choosing works that aren't deliberately offensive or inflammatory.

 Our pro tip?
 Make a huge list of books you've enjoyed, then narrow the list down until you think you've chosen a good mix of works that represent your interests and personality.